braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/silent_push_notifications.md

 Silent push notifications can wake your app from a "Suspended" or "Not Running" state to update content or run certain tasks without notifying your users.

 To use silent push notifications to trigger background work, set up the `content-available` flag following the preceding instructions with no message or sound.
-Set up your app's background mode to enable `remote notifications` under the **Capabilities** tab in your project settings.A remote notification is just a normal push notification with the `content-available` flag set.
+Add the `Push Notifications` capability and set up your app's background mode to enable `Remote notifications` under the **Signing & Capabilities** tab in your project settings.
+A remote notification is just a normal push notification with the `content-available` flag set.

+Note that adding the `Push Notifications` capability allows your application to register for push notifications in general, while selecting the `Remote notifications` background mode adds further abilities for your app to receive notifications even when it is in the background.

 ![Xcode showing the "remote notifications" mode checkbox under "capabilities".][3]